carnoldcoding/linux-environment/README.md

 # Linux Environment
-This repository serves as a guide to install my linux development configurations.
+This repository serves as a guide to install my linux development configurations for Linux Mint.
 Each instruction assumes completion of the last.

 ## ZSH
 ### Install ZSH